Countryside ranger: Fraser Williamson

 In the UK, I enjoy seeing any wildlife in its natural environment.
 I always smile at the little opportunist robin, that we all know and love, who will arrive and perch next to us as we're clearing in the woodland.
 Its great to see the return of species such as Red Squirrels, Pine Martins and Beavers throughout the UK thanks to various conservation projects.

 How would you encourage people to discover nature near them?

 I think people discover more as they take the time to learn about and understand the environment around them.
-Joining a ranger guided walk or attending a species ID training day is a great place to start.
-For the little ones, the National Trust's 50 Things To Do Before You're 11¾ helps introduce children to a range of interesting outdoor activities, and at Chartwell we have a dedicated events team that run a range of interesting events and trails throughout the year.
+For the little ones, the National Trust's 50 Things To Do Before You're 11¾ helps introduce children to a range of interesting outdoor activities.

 Volunteering with the National Trust is a great way of discovering and learning more about wildlife and nature in your local area as well as helping conserve the environment.

 As your knowledge and understanding grows you will notice more and consequently search for more.
 You'll be surprised how quickly your enthusiasm can escalate.
 Start small, by learning to identify a few common flowers and trees and the environment they're found in - you'll soon start to understand the habitats and wildlife potential around you and the part each species plays within it.